10 features Samsung’s Galaxy S20 phones have that Apple’s latest iPhones are missing

 - Samsung/YouTube

-All of Samsung’s new smartphones support 5G connectivity, but the less expensive Galaxy S20 can only connect to slower, mid-band networks.
-The Galaxy S20 Plus and S20 Ultra, on the other hand, support super-fast millimeter wave 5G networks, although the downside is that these speedier networks don’t have long ranges for covering broad distances.
+All of Samsung’s new smartphones support 5G connectivity, but the less expensive Galaxy S20 can connect only to slower mid-band networks.
+The Galaxy S20 Plus and S20 Ultra, on the other hand, support superfast millimeter-wave 5G networks, though the downside is that these speedier networks don’t have long ranges.

-None of Apple’s current iPhones support 5G, but that will reportedly change this year as the company’s iPhone 12 lineup is expected to support the next-generation network.
+None of Apple’s latest iPhones supports 5G, but that could change this year, as the company’s iPhone 12 lineup is expected to support the next-generation network.

-Still, it’s worth noting that 5G networks still have yet to mature in the United States.
-Networks from Verizon, AT&T, and Sprint are only available in a handful of cities across the country, and even in those cities it’s usually only available in select areas.
+Still, it’s worth noting that 5G networks have yet to mature in the United States.
+Networks from Verizon, AT&T, and Sprint are available in a handful of cities across the country, and even in those cities the network is usually available only in select areas.
 T-Mobile’s 5G network is available across the country, but only in select areas.

 A screen with a 120Hz refresh rate